Zion’s freak injury ripples in basketball, business worlds

 The company’s stock price was down about 1 percent, or 97 cents, to $83.87 during midday trading Thursday as the sportswear manufacturer became the target of ridicule on social media.
 A spokesman said Nike has begun an investigation into what it called an “isolated” event.

-“Shoes have failed before, but not as visibly,” said Matt Powell, a senior industry advisor for sports for the NPD Group, a market research firm.
+“Shoes have failed before, but not as visibly,” said Matt Powell, a senior industry adviser for sports for the NPD Group, a market research firm.

 Playing before a crowd littered with celebrities — from Spike Lee to former President Barack Obama — Williamson was hurt in the opening minute of the game as his Nike PG 2.5, from Oklahoma City Thunder star Paul George’s signature sneaker line, tore apart.
 Williamson wears that model frequently during games and hadn’t had any obvious problems.